hannibal002/SkyHanni/CONTRIBUTING.md

 The first workflow is triggered by `pull_request`, runs with limited permissions, and uploads results as an artifact.
 The second is triggered by `workflow_run` on completion of the first, always uses the base branch version, carries write access (`issues: write`, `pull-requests: write`, `actions: read`), and runs the review script against the artifact.
 The PR number is resolved at runtime from the head branch of the triggering workflow run.
-The Merge Conflict Comment and Dependency Label sections do not use this split.
+The Merge Conflict Comment, Dependency Label and Description Keyword Labels sections do not use this split.

 #### Automated Detekt Review